 The GT 710 might seem like a strange card to choose for anything at first blush.
 It’s a few years old now, and really only performs about as well as modern integrated graphics.
-But power is hardly the first consideration for a host card.
-Here’s the reasons why we think it’s still the best thing you can put in your system (if you don’t have an iGPU already.)
+But power is hardly the first consideration for a host card if your processor doesn’t have an integrated GPU.
+Here’s spme reasons why we think it’s still the best thing you can put in your system (if you don’t have an iGPU already.)

 GT 710’s Are the Cheapest New(ish) Card